-PRO POSED ACADEMIC PLAN
+PROPOSED ACADEIVIIC PLAIN

 Student Name:

-Last Name First MI
+Last Name First MI =

+0 0 l aid consideration due to non-compliance with the Satisfactory Academic P

-Policy for Financial Aid eligibility.
-It is noted th at Southwes requirement sideration due to non-compliance with the Satisfactory Academic Prostern's Financial Aid SAP policy is separate from the Academic Plans set forth in the Higher Education Act of 1965, as amended, Federal 8, et al, guidelines. entered into
+ss (SAP) Policy for Financial Aid eligibility.
+It is noted that Southwestern's Financial Aid SAP policy is separate from the Academic Plan entered into with the Student Services Office due to specific requirements set forth in the Higher Education Act of 1965, as amended, Federal Regulations

+found in §§ 668, 690, and applicable DCL GEN 96-10, 96-1 8, et al, guidelines.

-ubmitted by nuired to develop an academic plan which must be followed each sem the Student Services Office for this particular student) term the SAP will be lost.
+As a part of the financial aid appeal process, students one (or two if an approved Academic plan was start are not restored to full active status, Financial Academic plan was started to full active status, Financial Academic plan was started to full active status. ubmitted by the Student Service academic plan which must be followed each sen s Office for this particular student) term the SAP

 Academic Plan

-Semester: FALL Year: Semester: Spring Year:
+Semester: FALL Year: !
+Semester: Spring Year:

 Course Credit Course Credit

-1 1
+1 • 1

 2 2

-3 3
+3 - 3

-4 4
+4 .
+4

-5 5
+5 = 5

-Total Units Total Units
+Total Units - Total Units

-F OR OFFICE USE ONLY

-Cumulative GPA at Appeal:

-Attempted Hours+ Transfer Hour rs = Total Attempted Hours

-PACE =/ e

-Pursuant to the guidelines set forth in Southwestern Law School Student Handbook.
+FOR OFFICE USE ONLY Cumulative GPA at Appeal: Attempted Hours+ Transfer Hours= Total Attempted Hours PACE = Total Earned Hours / Total Attempted Hours = PACE Pursuant to the guidelines set forth in Southwestern Law School Student Handbook .
 I have carefully and thoroughly reviewed your record and considered the information provided in your petition.
-Based upon my review of the circumstances surrounding your recent academic performance, your Financial Aid Eligibility has been:

-CONDITIONALLY REINSTATED under the terms stated in the attached Letter of Reinstatement.

-Financial Aid Director
+Based upon my review of the circumstances surrounding your recent academic performance, your Financial Aid Eligibility has been: CONDITIONALLY REINSTATED under the terms stated in the attached Letter of Reinstatement. ☐ DENIED based on the conditions noted on the attached Letter of Financial Aid Disqualification.
+Financial Aid Director Date